CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 Ti=Privacy Policy
 0.Sec={0.1.Sec}<br>{0.2.Sec}

-0.1.Sec=There are many different ways you can use our services. {P1.Services}  As you use our services, we want you to be clear how we’re using information and the ways in which you can protect your privacy.
+0.1.Sec=There are many different ways you can use our services. {P1.Services}  As you use our services, we want you to be clear how we're using information and the ways in which you can protect your privacy.

 0.2.=[01/Agt/Type/Web/Bit/Outline.md]